-As usual, my blog post about our first interview was published on Friday.
+My blog post about our first interview was published on a Friday.
 That happened to be December 14th, the same day the Sandy Hook elementary school shooting took place in Connecticut.
 That day’s post was one of my most read posts for a few weeks.
 And, as we all know, sales of guns, ammo magazines and ammunition have gone through the roof.
 People all over the country are concerned about home and self defense.

 So how do we put this in perspective for preppers?

 We discussed the basic recommendations for firearms given in his book.
 There’s no need to spend a lot of money on guns.
 Start with a .22 rimfire rifle.
 Move up to a 12 gauge shotgun, and handgun.

 In his book Jim compares the attributes of pistols vs. revolvers.
 We touched on that in our first interview.

 When caching, hide away supplies you may need in a pinch.
 Are their strategic places along your way to work or another important location?

 Another reason to cache is to get something out of your home you don’t want to have there. /Do you have handguns you want to keep away from children?
 This is the sort of cache you’ll want to be able to keep an eye on.
 Jim suggested practical ways to cache valuables in or near your home.